Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 1. Check the payment and capture transaction you want to refund, see [Check payment and capture transaction](#check-payment-and-capture-transaction).

 2. Select the payment and capture transaction you want to refund by clicking the checkbox on the left.
+If desired, you can select several transactions at once.
     The editing toolbar is displayed.

 3. Click the [REFUND] button. <!---was passsiert dann-->